-The indicators are controlled and calibrated via four front panel push buttons located below the display.
-In the display mode i.e. when the indicator is displaying a process variable, these push buttons have the following functions:
+The indicators are controlled and calibrated via four front panel push-buttons located below the display.
+In the display mode i.e. when the indicator is displaying a process variable, these push-buttons have the following functions:

-- P While this button is pushed the indicator will display the input current in mA, or as a percentage of the instrument span depending upon how the indicator has been configured.
+- P While this button is pushed the indicator will display the input current in mA, or as a percentage of the instrument span depending upon how the indicator has been conditioned.
 When the button is released the normal display in engineering units will return.
-The function of this push button is modified when optional alarms are fitted to the indicator. - ▼ While this button is pushed the indicator will display the numerical value and analogue bargraph\ the indicator has been calibrated to display with a 4mAΦ input.
+The function of this push-button is modified when optional alarms are fitted to the indicator. - ▼ While this button is pushed the indicator will display the numerical value and analogue bargraph\ the indicator has been calibrated to display with a 4mAΦ input.
 When released the normal display in engineering units will return. - ▲ While this button is pushed the indicator will display the numerical value and analogue bargraph\ the indicator has been calibrated to display with a 20mAΦ input.
-When released the normal display in engineering units will return. - E No function in the display mode unless the tare function is being used. - P + ▼ Firmware number followed by version. - P + ▲ Direct access to the alarm setpoints when optional alarms are fitted to the indicator and the 'ACSP' access setpoints in display mode function has been enabled. - P+E Access to configuration menu via optional security code.

-points may not be 4 and 20mA.
+When released the normal display in engineering units will return. - E No function in the display mode unless the tare function is being used. - P + ▼ Firmware number followed by version. - P + ▲ Direct access to the alarm setpoints when optional alarms are fitted to the indicator and the 'ACSP' access setpoints in display mode function has been enabled. - P + E Access to configuration menu via optional security code. - Note: \ BA527E and BA528E only If the indicator has been calibrated using the CAL function, calibration points may not be 4 and 20mA.